 will command substantially higher starting salaries than their female

-classmates, according to results of a survey of 901 seniors
+classmates, according to results of a survey of 901 seniors conducted

 by The Crimson.

-The median first-year base salary for male members of the Class of 2007 is $60,000, compared to $50,000 for females, according to
+The median first-year base salary for male members of the Class of 2007 is $60,000, compared to $50,000 for females, according to the survey results.

 Yet even “small differences in starting salary can have big implications over the course of a career,” Bowles added.

 “I think the results look robust,” wrote Torben Iversen, who holds the Burbank professorship of political economy at Harvard and who has written extensively on gender inequality.

 “The bottom line is that there are large differences in starting salaries for Harvard grads directly entering the labor market and these differences are correlated with sex,” economics professors Claudia Goldin and Lawrence F. Katz wrote in a joint e-mail to The Crimson.